Sunday Kayuni: Cursed AFC Leopards will never win the Kenyan Premier League title | Goal.com

 Tanzanian coach Sunday Kayuni has explained why AFC Leopards will go without winning the Kenyan Premier League (KPL) title.

-Kayuni was the coach when Ingwe won their last KPL trophy in 1998 and since then the club have struggled to keep up with rivals Gor Mahia taking the lion's share of KPL titles since then.
+Kayuni was the coach when Ingwe won their last KPL trophy in 1998 and since then the club have struggled to keep up with rivals Gor Mahia taking the lion's share of KPL titles.

 Without mincing words, Kayuni has now told Goal in an exclusive interview he cursed AFC Leopards when he was fired by the then chairman, the late Francis Chahonyo, adding they can only start winning titles if they apologise and pay him his outstanding arrears.